-The decision of the frequency of the appointments for each student will be decided by the Assistant Director of Admissions and Financial Aid for students with financial aid probation and the Associate Director of Graduate Student Services for students with academic probation or multiple incompletes.
-The decision will be based on the student's overall academic performance and need.
+The decision of the frequency of the appointments for each student will be decided by the O'Neill MPO staff member of faculty program director The decision will be based on the student's overall academic performance and need.
 Students who are placed on probation or have multiple incompletes will be notified of their status and how often they must meet with an O'Neill MPO advisor or a faculty program director.
 Frequency of appointments are subject to change at the discretion of MPO staff and faculty program directors, based on student progress, performance, and feedback.
 Students can email oneillmp@indiana.edu to schedule their appointment(s), and they must provide their availability in the email to ensure effective scheduling.